starandtina/frontend-interview-questions/README.md

 * List HTTP status codes as much as you can.
 * What's the meaning for HTTP status of 200, 302, 304, 404, 500, 503.
 * Introduce something about Web Cache or HTTP caching, such as what's Conditional GET Requests?
 Etags?
 Expires?
 Cache-Control?
-* What's the difference between Get and Post http method?
+* What's the difference between `Get` and `Post`  method?
 * What's the difference between HTTP stateless and `Connection:keep-alive`?
 * What's the message structure for HTTP Request/Response?
 * What's the difference between HTTP status code 301 and 302?
 How search engines handle them?
 * What's the HTTP Header related with cache?
 What's the usage for them?
-* When you're sending a Ajax request, how to judge whether full server response has been received and it's OK for you to continue processing it?
+* When you're sending an Ajax request, how to judge whether full server response has been received and it's OK for you to continue processing it?
 * Why we could avoid local cache when using CTRL+F5 or refresh button to reload the page?
 * Why we should put stylesheets at the top and put the scripts at the Bottom?
-* What a HTTP request/response message packet includes?
+* What an HTTP request/response message packet includes?

 ## <a name='problem-solving'>Problem Solving</a>

 * Classic beginner programming problem: the guessing game.
 Here’s how it works: Our program will generate a random integer between one and a hundred.
 It will then prompt us to enter a guess.
 Upon entering our guess, it will tell us if we’re too low or too high.
 Once we guess correctly, it will congratulate us.
-* Add a `unique` method for Array in order to produce a duplicate-free version of the array using [Vanilla JS](https://jsfiddle.net/starandtina/87TSF/) or [with ES5 compatiable JS](https://jsfiddle.net/starandtina/b6hbtbhz/).
+* Add a `unique` method for Array in order to produce a duplicate-free version of the array using [Vanilla JS](https://jsfiddle.net/starandtina/87TSF/) or [with ES5 compatible JS](https://jsfiddle.net/starandtina/b6hbtbhz/).
-* Implement deep clone for inheritance by copying properties from object using Vanilla JS.
+* Implement deep clone for inheritance by copying properties from the object using Vanilla JS.
 * Control the max-length of input element using JavaScript, if it extends the max length and then set the border of input element as red.
-* Change all elements with className of `test` to yellow background using JavaScript or jQuery.
+* Change all elements with className of `test` to the yellow background using JavaScript or jQuery.
 * Write a marquee program using JavaScript.
 * Translate your hexadecimal color value to RGB.
 * Generate random numbers that are consecutively unique.